I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/usbspec/ns-usbspec-_usb_configuration_descriptor.md

 </tr>
 </table>

-`bNumInterfaces`

-Specifies the total number of interfaces supported by this configuration.

-`iConfiguration`

-Specifies the device-defined index of the string descriptor for this configuration.

 `MaxPower`

 Specifies the power requirements of this device in two-milliampere units.
 This member is valid only if bit seven is set in <b>bmAttributes</b>.

-`wTotalLength`

-Specifies the total length, in bytes, of all data for the configuration.
-The length includes all interface, endpoint, class, or vendor-specific descriptors that are returned with the configuration descriptor.

 ## Remarks
 If <b>wTotalLength</b> is greater than the buffer size provided in the URB to hold all descriptors retrieved (interface, endpoint, class, and vendor-defined), incomplete data will be returned.
 In order to retrieve complete descriptors, the request will need to be re-sent with a larger buffer.